+We conjecture that the two representations of the radial algebra are unitarily equivalent in $\mathcal A_{\operatorname{Koop}}(\cR_G|_F)$.
+Moreover, we conjecture that the Koopman unitary representation of the free group $F_{(p+1)/2}$ is tempered, in the sense considered by Kechris (\cite{Ke}).
+The second conjecture is suggested by the results in the paper \cite{WW}.
+A simultaneous positive answer to these conjectures would provide a positive answer to the Ramanujan-Petersson conjectures.

-Consequently the Hecke operators associated with $\Gamma \subseteq G$ and an action of $G$ with fundamental domain for $\Gamma$ are similar to the Hecke operators considered in [LPS] and associated to the action of a free group on a sphere.
+Note that because of the above, the Hecke operators associated with $\Gamma \subseteq G$ and a measure-preserving action of $G$ on an infinite measure space, admitting a fundamental domain for the action of $\Gamma$, are defined similarly to the Hecke operators considered in \cite{LPS}. \end{rem}